arindam-giri/arindam-giri/README.md

 Generative AI solution engineer and architect

-I specialize in designing and implementing Generative AI solutions for enterprises.
+I specialize in designing and implementing Generative AI solutions for enterprises using commercial large language models (LLM) and frameworks.
 With a proven track record of delivering scalable, production-ready GEN AI solutions, I excel at bridging the gap between complex business challenges and advanced GenAI capabilities.

 **Recent enterprise works:**